 Our original Maremma, Marco, was neutered, and we have since added two structurally sound and registered Maremmas: Dam Eureka Sammie June and Sire Benson Ranch Giovane (pronounced Jo-va-nay).
 With our three Maremmas out patrolling 24/7, we have yet to lose another chicken to predators.
 They also keep our potbellied pigs, goats, mini cows, and barn cats safe.
-Our neighbors frequently post on Nextdoor about foxes and coyotes out and about, taking small pets, but we haven't seen a single one on our property in the 3 years of owning our wonderful Maremmas!
+Our neighbors frequently post on Nextdoor about foxes and coyotes out and about, taking small pets.
+However, we rarely see any predators on our property anymore thanks to our wonderful Maremmas acting as deterrents.

 We chose the Maremma as we wanted a breed of livestock guardian dog (LGD) that gave ample warning barks before engaging with a predator.
 Some breeds of LGDs are quicker to take down an intruder.
 Waiting to bite is important to us as we have neighbors that frequently walk past our property, and kids that stick their hands through our fencing.
-We wanted our LGD to tell these individuals to back up, but not full on attack unless the person(s) actually come on our property without permission and then still refused to leave.
+We wanted our LGD to tell these individuals to back up, but not attack unless the person(s) actually came on our property without permission and then still refused to leave.
 If the person does not heed the warning, our Maremmas corner the individual on the property and force the individual to retreat through intimidation.
 We require this level of protection due to frequent stock theft in our area.
 Livestock is not cheap to replace.

 The same goes for non-human predators.
 The Maremma makes their presence known through barking as a deterrent for animals to stay away from the property.
-As the sun sets every night, our Maremmas engage in about 5 minutes of barking as a reminder to stay away.
+As the sun sets every night, our Maremmas engage in about five minutes of barking as a reminder to stay away.
 While all LGDs will bark as a warning, some breeds will wait until they can see the predator or their stock is actually threatened.
 Our Maremmas start barking when they smell or hear something miles away.
 They always have their noses pointed up sniffing the air.
-They have done such a good job with deterrence that no predators have stepped foot on our property in 3 years.
+They have done such a good job with deterrence that rarely has a predator stepped foot on our property in three years.
 This allows us to live in harmony with nature instead of having dogs that collect a pile of bones every night.

 Copyright © 2021 Naranjo Hills Farm - All Rights Reserved.